-These data affirming the safety of dronedarone in AF/AFL and HF with LVEF above 40% are in contrast to evidence of increased mortality in patients recently hospitalized with decompensated HFrEF in ANDROMEDA (Antiarrhythmic Trial with Dronedarone in Moderate to Severe CHF Evaluating Morbidity Decrease).9 What might explain these differences?
-ANDROMEDA evaluated a distinct patient population of whom only 38% had a history of AF/AFL and thus might not fully benefit from rhythm control like a population with AF/AFL and HFpEF.
-The safety of dronedarone may be more favorable in a stable, ambulatory population such as those evaluated in ATHENA and EAST-AFNET4.
-Use of dronedarone in a manner consistent with guideline recommendations, appropriate monitoring, and use of oral anticoagulation for stroke prevention, may be higher in these more recent studies.
-As dronedarone has class II anti-adrenergic and class IV vasodilatory properties, stable patients with HF might benefit while decompensated patients with severe LV dysfunction might be harmed by these effects.
-Additionally, as dronedarone is known to inhibit tubular transport of creatinine, thereby reducing creatinine clearance by 15-20% (without causing kidney injury), it may be hypothesized that this could have led to alteration of use or dosing of disease-modifying therapies in recently hospitalized patients with HFrEF leading to disease progression.
-In contrast, transient pertubations in creatinine clearance in otherwise stable patients and resultant short-term changes in HF therapies may be less impactful in HFpEF.
-Furthermore, dronedarone is known to increase digoxin concentrations via a P-glycoprotein interaction, which may have partially mediated adverse safety signals in prior trials.24 Regulatory labeling recommends digoxin discontinuation or dose reduction when initiating dronedarone.^{25,26} Digoxin use was notably less common in ATHENA (18% in HFpEF / HFmrEF subgroup) than in ANDROMEDA (31%)9 or in PALLAS (Permanent Atrial Fibrillation Outcome Study Using Dronedarone on Top of

-Standard Therapy; 33%).24 The efficacy of dronedarone among those with less severe forms of HF in ATHENA and early rhythm control in EAST-AFNET4 may also be necessary to disrupt early pathways of left atrial myopathy and adverse remodeling.
+class II anti-adrenergic and class IV vasodilatory properties, stable patients with HF might benefit while decompensated patients with severe left ventricular dysfunction might be harmed by these effects.
+Additionally, as dronedarone is known to inhibit tubular transport of creatinine, thereby reducing creatinine clearance by 15%-20% (without causing kidney injury), it may be hypothesized that this could have led to alteration of use or dosing of disease-modifying therapies in recently hospitalized patients with HFrEF leading to disease progression.
+In contrast, transient perturbations in creatinine clearance in otherwise stable patients and resultant short-term changes in HF therapies may be less impactful in HFpEF.
+Furthermore, dronedarone is known to increase digoxin concentrations via a P-glycoprotein interaction, which may have partially mediated adverse safety signals in prior trials.24 Regulatory labelling recommends digoxin discontinuation or dose reduction when initiating dronedarone.
+25,26 Digoxin use was notably less common in ATHENA (18% in the HFpEF/HFmrEF subgroup) than in ANDROMEDA (31%)9 or in PALLAS (Permanent Atrial Fibrillation Outcome Study Using Dronedarone on Top of Standard Therapy; 33%).24 The efficacy of dronedarone among those with less severe forms of HF in ATHENA and early rhythm control in EAST-AFNET 4 may also be necessary to disrupt early pathways of left atrial myopathy and adverse remodelling.
 As anti-arrhythmic drug therapy remains limited in contemporary HFpEF clinical practice,27 these data suggest reconsideration of the role of dronedarone in current care pathways to manage AF/AFL in HF at higher LVEF.
-Study Limitations